-To use your printer with a Microsoft Windows-based computer, you must install the correct drivers first.
-Use the Zebra Setup Utilities to install the printer drivers on your central device and run the Utilities with power to the printer is switched OFF.
-These drivers enable you to set up and manage your printer from the convenience of your central device: a Windows PC, an Android device, or an Apple device.
+To use your printer with a Microsoft Windows-based computer, you must first install the correct drivers.
+Use the Zebra Setup Utilities to install the printer drivers on your central device and ensure the printer power is switched off when you run the Utilities.
+These drivers enable you to set up and manage your printer conveniently from your central device.

-NOTE: You may connect your printer to your computer using any of the supported connections that are available to you to use.
-However, do NOT connect any cables from your computer to the printer UNTIL you are instructed to do so by the installation wizards.
+NOTE: You may connect your printer to your computer using any of the supported connections that are available to you.
+However, do NOT connect any cables from your computer to the printer UNTIL you are instructed to do so by the installation wizard.
 If you connect the cables at the wrong time, your printer will not install the correct printer drivers.
-To recover from incorrect driver installation, see What To Do If You Forget to Install the Printer Drivers First on page 55.
+To recover from incorrect driver installation, see What To Do If You Forget to Install the Printer Drivers First.